 Until recently, underwater heritage was barely considered, mainly because of the ignorance about it.
-In 2014. however, a law on the protection of underwater cultural heritage in the BNS entered into force (Law of 4 April 2014).
+In 2014, however, a law on the protection of underwater cultural heritage in the BNS entered into force (Law of 4 April 2014).

 This law introduced an obligation to report findings in the BNS of which the finder may suspect that they are cultural heritage.
 Discoveries in the territorial sea, the exclusive economic zone or the continental shelf have to be reported to the Governor of West Flanders on the website www.vondsteninzee.be, where they are subsequently entered in a register (see also the SeArch project established protocols: Van Haelst et al. 2016a, 2016c).
 Archaeological findings on the beach should be reported to the Flanders Heritage Agency (see also Van Haelst et al. 2016b, De Blauwe 2017).
 Under the new Law of 23 April 2021, a cooperation agreement will be drawn up regarding the discoveries.
-At the end of 2016, five new shipwrecks in the North Sea were recognised as cultural heritage on the basis of the Law of 4 April 2014.
-With the MD of 6 April 2018 another three wrecks were recognised, which ensures that a total of 11 wrecks are recognised (e.g. the sailing ship on the Buiten Ratel, the HMS Briljant, the light ship West-Hinder and the Torpilleur Branlebas).
-In the meantime, also protective measures are in place for these 11 heritage sites (whether or not indirectly for e.g. HMS Wakeful and the UB-29).
-The shipwreck Westhinder was completely cleaned up by order of the federal government (2018-2019) (Devriese and Janssen 2021), amounting up to 2 tonnes of iron, 1 ton of fishing lead and 1.5 tonnes of fishing nets and plastic waste.
-The Law of 23 April 2021 implies that wrecks that have been underwater for more than a hundred years are automatically considered as underwater heritage, of which a selection can then be protected (Demerre et al. 2020).
+This law also implies that wrecks that have been underwater for more than a hundred years are automatically considered as underwater heritage, of which a selection can then be protected (Demerre et al. 2020) (see also 9.3.1 Maritime archaeological heritage).
+In addition, the shipwreck Westhinder was completely cleaned up by order of the federal government (2018-2019) (Devriese and Janssen 2021), amounting up to 2 tonnes of iron, 1 ton of fishing lead and 1.5 tonnes of fishing nets and plastic waste.

-The amendment of the law on the marine environment in view of marine spatial planning (Law of 20 January 1999) is important as well.
+The law on the marine environment and organisation of marine spatial planning (Law of 11 December 2022) is important as well.
 Underwater heritage is also mentioned in annex 1 of this maritime spatial plan (Verhalle and Van de Velde 2020).
 This annex does not have the intention to claim specific areas for heritage purposes in the North Sea (as is the case for the other user functions).
 Instead, it is examined how existing protective measures can be used to achieve multiple uses of certain marine areas.
 Some field examples are listed below: